chrisbrasington/comic-books-weekly/README.md

 Star Wars Darth Vader
 ```
 #### Pull configuration:
-Looking only for numbered issues (not tradeback (TP) or AR merchandise).
-Skip variants, they can show up weeks after initial release.
-Include annuals.
+Looking only for numbered issues, including annuals.
+Ignored are Variants, TP (Trade Paperbacks) and AR (Ask Retailer Pricing) Merchandise.

-Titles are strict to main series: name + ' #'.
-Example: 'Batman' will only grab 'Batman #'.
-If extra series are desired, pull file should include a wildcard symbol '*'.
+Titles are strict to main series unless the wildcard '*' is included or a single issue is pulled with the '#' specified.

 'Batman' will grab only main series...
 ```